Hiking South into the Rock Lake trail junction on the Tahoe to Yosemite Trail.

 Campsites

-Northeast End of Spicer Meadow Reservoir
+on the Northeast End of Spicer Meadow Reservoir

 The Northeast end of Spicer Meadow Reservoir and South up Highland Creek